beercss/beercss/llms.md

 # Shape

 The M3 shape system includes original shapes, a corner radius scale, and built-in shape morphing.
+Thanks to [@dariadororoshchuk](https://www.figma.com/@dariadoroshchuk) for all 35 svg files and [@KTibow](https://github.com/KTibow) for the loading indicator svg file.

 ## Element